SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/data-tiers-faqs.md

 <!-- to do-->

-### How should I approach moving from Infrequent, Frequent, or Continuous Tier to a plan with Flex Tier only?
+### How should I approach moving from Infrequent, Frequent, or Continuous Tier to a plan with Flex Pricing only?

 <!-- to do-->